Nuvei/nuvei-plugin-woocommerce/readme.txt

 == Nuvei Requirements ==

 In the Merchant configuration:
-  * Enabled DMNs.
+  * DMNs enabled.
-  * On SiteID level "DMN  timeout" setting is recommended to be not less than 20 seconds, 30 seconds is better.
+  * On the Site ID level, “DMN timeout” setting should be not less than 20 seconds; 30 seconds is better.

 == Notes ==

-If you have installed a plugin version earlier than v1.3.0 and you are upgrading for the first time, then you should deactivate and activate plugin again after the upgrade, so new logs directory be created!
+If you have installed a plugin version earlier than v1.3.0 and you are upgrading for the first time, then you should deactivate and activate hte plugin again after the upgrade, so new logs directory be created!

-If you are used our plugin before v3.2.0, please change plugin setting "Status Authorized" in "Advanced Settings" tab to "On-hold"!
+If you are using a plugin version earlier than v3.2.0, please change the “Status Authorized” plugin setting in the “Advanced Settings” tab to “On-hold”!

-If you plan to install this plugin form WP store, but use a version downloaded from Nuvei's GIT repo, please remove the old plugin first!
+If you plan to install this plugin form the WordPress store, but use a version downloaded from Nuvei’s GIT repo, please remove the old plugin first!

 == Screenshots ==